splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

       - 1440 (number of minutes in a day)/10 (pull interval) *  4 (number of metrics) * 1000 (number of SQS resources) = 576k
       - USD 5.76

-If data is retrieved using the ``ListMetrics`` API at a cost of USD 0.01 per 1,000 API calls:
+If you retrieve data using the ``ListMetrics`` API at a cost of USD 0.01 per 1,000 API calls:

 .. list-table::
    :header-rows: 1